17th January 2020

 For this exercise I wanted to produce something I could use within my exhibition that I am working on called ‘Resurrection.’
 The title’s concept is about what happens after the domestic abuse has stopped, the rising up again from the trauma into the new self, it is a very long and complicated process.

 I also use to go to church and belong to a house group and went to specialised church meetings and conferences.
 Over the time I grew angry with God to the point I cannot bring myself into acknowledging or questioning whether or not he exists anymore.
 This is because I have had so much crap in my life thrown at me.
-The abuse by my ex partner literally was the last straw.

-Therefore I wanted to somehow make an image that had these emotions and ‘state of being’ words within it: Despair, Hope, Darkness, and Saved etc…
+I wanted to somehow make an image that had these emotions and ‘state of being’ words within it: Despair, Hope, Darkness, and Saved etc…

 18th January 2020